 “The Scientific 7-Minute Workout”

-Naturally my cynical brain thought that a workout that claims to have be only seven minutes must be bullshit.
+Naturally my cynical brain thought that a workout claiming to only need to be done for seven minutes to see any real results must be bullshit.

 In this article from Ask Well, Chris Jordan, the director of exercise physiology at the Human Performance Institute in Orlando, Florida is quoted as saying